-You will need to get the MRJ SDK from http://developer.apple.com/java/download.html.
-Then run the program JB indery.
+You will need to get the MRJ SDK from

+http://developer.apple.com/java/download/.html.
+Then run the program JBindery.
 Enter GDCT for the class name.
-Under the Class Path tab click "Add .zip" and then select gdct.jar.
-Then you can save as to create a double clickable file that is equivalent to a Windows .bat file.
-Option Three: Download Java Source Files and Java Developer's Kit The complete Java source files are available for download and may be modified under the terms of the GNU General Public License, Version 2.
+Under the Class Path tab click "Add \.zip" and then select gdct.jar.
+This creates a double-clickable file that is equivalent to a Windows \.bat file.

+Option Three: Download Java Source Files and Java Developer's Kit

+The complete Java source files are available for download and may be modified under the terms of the GNU General Public License, Version 2.
 This download also includes all necessary help files as well as sample category and functor files.
-It is available as a zip file or as a tar.gz file.
+It is available as a \.zip file or as a \.tar.gz file.
 In order to compile and interpret Java source files, the Java Developers Kit must be downloaded.
-JDKs are used by an operating system to compile Java source files and interpret Java class files so that they can be run on the local machine.
-Directory Structure Upon installation, the Graphical Database for Category Theory, unless changed by the user, will be installed in a directory called GDCT.
+JDKs are used by an operating system to compile Java source files and interpret Java class files so they can be run on the local machine.

+Directory Structure

+Upon installation, the Graphical Database for Category Theory, unless changed by the user, will be installed in a directory called GDCT.
 Inside this directory are the subdirectories cat, cgl, fgl, fun, Help, Images, and Jre1.1.
-The following files are also located inside the main directory: • GDCT.bat This is the batch file that the user selects to interpret the java archive file (jar). • GDCT.jar This is the java archive file that is interpreted by the Java Runtime Environment.
-This file contains all of the compiled Java source files. • GDCT.ico This is an icon file that is used on any shortcuts to the GDCT application. • GDCT.ini This initialization file contains information regarding internal settings, category graphical settings, functor graphical settings, functor animation settings, server settings, as well as a list of the most recently opened files.
+The following files are also located inside the main directory:

+- GDCT.bat: This is the batch file that the user selects to interpret the java archive (jar) - GDCT.jar: This is the java archive file that is interpreted by the Java Runtime Environment.
+This file contains all of the compiled Java source files. - GDCT.ico: This is an icon file that is used on any shortcuts to the GDCT application. - GDCT.ini: This initialization file contains information regarding internal settings, category graphical settings, functor graphical settings, functor animation settings, server settings, as well as a list of the most recently opened files.

 The subdirectories cat and cgl contain sample category files.
 The subdirectories fun and fgl contain sample functor files.

 The subdirectory Help contains all of the help files while the subdirectory Images contains all of the images used by the Java application.

-The Jre1.1 subdirectory contains the Java Runtime Environment Version 1.1 which is called by GDCT.bat to interpret GDCT.jar.
+The Jre1.1 subdirectory contains the Java Runtime Environment Version 1.1 which is called by GDCT.bat to interpret the GDCT.jar.

 WARNING: The user should not modify any files in the subdirectories Help or Images.